 Reference: “Structural manipulations of a shelter resource reveal underlying preference functions in a shell-dwelling cichlid fish” by Aneesh P. H. Bose, Johannes Windorfer, Alex Böhm, Fabrizia Ronco, Adrian Indermaur, Walter Salzburger and Alex Jordan, 20 May 2020, Proceedings of the Royal Society B.

-Biologists from the University of Konstanz and Max Planck Institute of Animal Behavior in Konstanz develop a paradigm using CT-scanning, 3D-modelling and 3D-printing to examine how animals choose between complex alternatives.
+Biologists from the University of Konstanz and Max Planck Institute of Animal Behavior in Konstanz develop a paradigm using CT scanning, 3D modeling, and 3D printing to examine how animals choose between complex alternatives.

 A shell-dwelling cichlid fish (Neolamprologus multifasciatus) from Lake Tanganyika, Africa, were given artificial shells to choose from in experiments.